-For many of us, these new challenges and the loss of our regular routines is causing stress.
+For many of us, this continues to be a tough time.
 We want you to know that however you’re feeling, there is someone to talk to and free help available.
 It’s okay to reach out if you need to - we all need a bit of support from time-to-time.

 If you or someone you know is struggling, there is free help available.Call or text 1737 to speak with a trained counsellor anytime - it’s free and completely confidential.
 You can also call Lifeline on 0800 543354 or text HELP to 4357.
 Check out this page on the Mental Health Foundation’s website if you'd like some further advice on how to stay mentally well during this time.